GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 This snippet refers to a `demuxer` class, which we use to encapsulate the interface to `MP4Box`.
 We once again access the asset from IndexedDB.
-These segments are not necessarily stored in byte order, and that the `appendBuffer` method returns the offset of the next chunk.
+These segments aren't necessarily stored in byte order, and that the `appendBuffer` method returns the offset of the next chunk.

 Here's how we decode a video frame: